jevets/harp-starter/README.md

 This is the main justification for this bolierplate.
 While I'm at it, I've included some other modules and resources that I typically use, like Bootstrap 3.x and Browserify.
 (They're easy enough to remove if you don't want them.)

-[An article by Remy Sharp](https://remysharp.com/2014/09/30/wordpress-ghost-harp-pt2#use-of-special-helpers-inside-harp) clued me into a way of wrapping Harp's `compile` and `serve` features from my own node script, allowing me to make moment.js and underscore.js (and others) available to my Harp templates.
-Now (during the compile!)
-I can iterate using underscore and format dates nicely with moment.
+[An article by Remy Sharp](https://remysharp.com/2014/09/30/wordpress-ghost-harp-pt2#use-of-special-helpers-inside-harp) clued me into a way of wrapping Harp's `compile` and `serve` features in my own node script, allowing me to make moment.js and underscore.js (and others) available to my Harp templates.
+Now I can iterate using underscore and format dates nicely with moment.

 ## Getting Started